dyno-might/dyno-might.github.io/_posts/2020-12-22-what-i-learned-about-covid-19-from-pestering-a-bunch-of-biologists.md

 **Why is this called a "spike" protein?**

-It protrudes from the surface of the virus like a spike.
+It protrudes from the surface of the virus and looks like a spike.

 <a href="https://www.cdc.gov/media/subtopic/images.htm">
 ![covid spikes](/img/covid/covid_spikes.jpg)